Skip to main content

 Dev Containers are a cool way to provision and configure development environments and share that configuration with other people you are working with.
 It's a spec that is supported by VS Code, Visual Studio, the JetBrains IDEs like IntelliJ and PyCharm, DevPod and others.

-GitPod is another Cloud IDE, a bit like GitHub Codespaces.
-If prefer GitPod, you can try Defang in a GitPod environment by using this repo.
+Gitpod is another Cloud IDE, a bit like GitHub Codespaces.
+If prefer Gitpod, you can try Defang in a Gitpod environment by using this repo.

 · 4 min read